Commercial filming and photography in national parks, conservation parks, recreation areas and state forests

 Return of operations

 Even if no activity occurred during the month or quarter, you are still required to submit a 'nil' return.
-The quarter cycle ends on the last day of March, June, September and December each year.
+The quarterly cycles end on the last day of March, June, September and December each year.

-Your permit conditions may require you to submit a notification at least 14 days before you enter a protected area for filming or photography.
+Your CAP conditions may require you to submit a notification at least 14 days before you enter a protected area for filming or photography.

 If your commercial activity involves overnight camping, you will need to pay camping fees.